elmar-hinz/Learn.GettingAndCleaningData.Project/README.md

     * Do regular `git commit` - TODO
 * Visit the reviewers checkpoints on Coursera - TODO
     * Note them to Readme - TODO
+         1. Has the student submitted a tidy data set?
+            * wide or long
+            * measurs to columns
+            * observations to rows
+        2. Did the student submit a Github repo with the required scripts?
+        3. Was code book submitted to GitHub?
+            * modifies and updates the codebooks available to you
+            * variables and summaries you calculated
+            * along with units, and any other relevant information
+        4. README
+            * Explains what the analysis files did.
 * Read the posting **A really long advice thread for the Project** by David Hood - DONE
     * Take notes to the Readme. - DONE